EricScyty3/Chinese-Checkers-Platform/README.md

 ./buildTree 16 0 (800,200)
 ```

-The above command declares that the total entities of $27,228$ are roughly divided into $16$ groups: $[s_0, s_1, ...s_{15}]$, and the computation will be made on the first group ($s_0$). $(800,200)$ are the parameters used by the shortest path search algorithm that processes a breadth-first search to find the minimum moves of a board configuration to reach the win state, $800$ is the width for searching the opening of the game while $200$ is for the ending.
+The above command declares that the total entities of $27,228$ are roughly divided into $16$ groups: $[s_0, s_1, ...s_{15}]$, and the computation will be made on the first group ($s_0$). $(800,200)$ are the parameters used by the shortest path search algorithm that processes a breadth-first search to find the minimum moves of a board configuration to reach the win state, $800$ is the generation size for searching the opening of the game while $200$ is for the ending.

 Normally, this will take a lot of time to compute all $16$ subsections, even though several programs can be run separately at the same time.
 The collected data will be stored in a txt file "first-semester/src/dataset/lookup_table_0.txt" based on the given index, in this case, it is $0$.